smritisharma2006/MODULE-8/Hackerrank: Student Topper Finder.md

 # # 🔢 Hackerrank:# 🏆 Student Topper Finder

 This Python program helps determine the **top-performing student** based on the total marks across five subjects.
-It uses a dictionary to store each student’s marks and identifies the topper using simple calculations and built-in functions.
+It uses a dictionary to store each student’s marks and identifies the topper using simple calculations and built-in functions

 ---